It sounds perfectly normal when you mention the balcony or outdoor plants, but how about bathroom plants that absorb moisture?

 Lighting

-Many if not all bathrooms have low levels of light and this has resulted in most people believing that they cannot keep plants in their bathrooms.
+Many, if not all, bathrooms have low light levels, which has led most people to believe that they cannot keep plants in their bathrooms.

 This shouldn’t be the case.

-As you will see in this article there are several low light bathroom plants to choose from.
-Sometimes you will be needed to move the plants around towards light depending on the season.
+As you will see in this article, there are several low-light bathroom plants to choose from.
+Depending on the season, you may need to move the plants around towards light.

 Alternatively, you should consider using fluorescent bulbs to give your bathroom plants the desired light wavelengths.